JohnPaulHernandezAlcala/steam-games/README.md

 *Author: John Paul Hernandez Alcala*

 ## Description
 This project uses a data derived method for predicting which game would have above average ownership by Steam Users.
-A presentation that investigates which game features affect onwership count outcome and machine learning methods result in a model with moderate sensitivity (~71%) and moderate specificity (~65%).
+A presentation that investigates which game features affect onwership count outcome and machine learning methods result in a model with either sensitivity(recall) 65% and specificity(precision) 76% or sensitivity 75% and specificity 72%.

 ## Where to Start First: